Arkansas woman shocked after $23,000 water bill - NewsBreak

 “We walked everywhere, I mean all around the property and there was absolutely no water,” Bussman said.

-That was after Midway had shut off the water for three days to test the system.$4K stolen off woman’s debit card after buying food
+That was after Midway had shut off the water for three days to test the system.Arkansas gas prices set new record, again

 She believes the problem lies with Midway’s water meter, which she said is still running even though Bussman turned the water off herself a month ago to avoid getting a higher bill.